khiem20tc/khiem20tc/README.md

 aka **@anhkolamgidauanhthe**

 ```
-TThe man has the ambition to create Software Products with high value for millions of users.
+The man has the ambition to create Software Products with high value for millions of users.
 ```

 ### Background  💪